 Number of locations: 60

 The Kolache Factory is for people who know what they want — as long as what they want is a kolache.
 These traditional Czech treats have sweetened fruit in the middle of a doughy pastry.
 The chain has brought over the concept to nine states, spreading from Texas to Virginia.

 Selling itself as a quick, delicious breakfast on the go, we definitely think it's hard to have a bad day when you start it with a kolache.
 Other items available include sausages, croissants and sweets.

-The chain has good quality of food, but because its limited menu makes it niche is why it didn't rank higher.
+The chain has good quality food, but its limited menu makes too niche to rank higher.

 Best Food Item to Get at Kolache Factory: Sausage and Cheese Kolache

 We honestly don't think there's a bad kolache to have in this chain.
 Some flavors are also seasonal or depend on your location.
 But if you have the chance, go with the simple yet delicious sausage and cheese kolache.

 Year founded: 1953

 Did the International House of Pancakes (IHOP) completely rip off the Original Pancake House?
 Probably.
 But the food here is of such low quality that it makes IHOP look like a high-end breakfast restaurant.